GEOS-DEV/GEOS/HOW_TO_CONTRIBUTE.md

 ## 1. General information

 - **Committee Overview:**
-  - The architecture committee is responsible for overseeing significant changes to the system architecture.
+  - The architecture committee overseea changes to the system architecture.
   - Prior to opening a Pull Request (PR), developers must present their idea to the committee for initial feedback and approval.

 - **Meeting Schedule:**
   - The committee meets bi-weekly and on-demand.
-  - It is the developer's responsibility to request a slot for their presentation via the ``#dev-infrastructure`` Slack channel.
+  - Developers must request a slot for their presentation via the ``#dev-infrastructure`` Slack channel.
-    If you do not have access to our Slack workspace, you can contact get in contact be mail (if you know a member of the organization) or simply by opening an issue on GitHub.
+    If you do not have access to our Slack workspace, you can open an issue on GitHub requesting a review.

 - **Committee Members:**
-  - The committee consists of one representative from each entity involved in the project.
+  - The committee consists of one representative for partner organization.
-  - Additional members with relevant skill sets and the product owner of affected components are included.
+  - Additional members with relevant skills and the product owner of affected components are included.
   - Meetings are open for all interested parties to attend.

 - **Changes Requiring Committee Review:**